 Nutritional supplements and a high-protein diet

 Skin grafting (may be required to achieve closure of the wounded area)

 A skin graft is a piece of the child's unburned skin which is surgically removed to cover a burned area.
 Skin grafts can be thin or thick.
 Skin grafts are performed in the operating room.
 The burn that is covered with a skin graft is called a graft site.

 The area where the piece of unburned skin was taken to be donated to a burned area is called a donor site.
-After a skin graft procedure the donor sites look like a scraped or a skinned knee.
-Your child's physician will decide if a skin graft is needed.
+After a skin graft procedure, the donor sites look like a scraped or skinned knee.
+Your child's doctor will decide if a skin graft is needed.
 A skin graft is often performed after debridement or removal of the dead skin and tissue.